eBrnd/partikls/README.md

 partikls
 ========

-The particle system used in caveblobb, re-imagined (and hopefully soon extended)
+The particle system used in caveblobb, re-imagined

+Now with gravity, and soon with nice collision effects